 Scholar Responsibilities and Rotation Details

-The scholars will meet with Keith Delman, MD, program director of the general surgery residency; Allan Pickens, MD, faculty advisor for the Department of Surgery's Diversity Committee and program director for both the integrated cardiothoracic and traditional cardiothoracic residency programs; and Robert Lee, PhD, associate dean and director of multicultural medical student affairs at Emory University School of Medicine.
+Yancey scholars will receive mentoring from both faculty and current residents, and meet with Allan Pickens, MD, faculty advisor for the Department of Surgery's Diversity Committee and program director for both the integrated cardiothoracic and traditional cardiothoracic residency programs.

 Yancey scholarship applicants should be fourth year medical students from underrepresented minorities in good academic standing at their home institution.